 Late 2013, it was time to make a career change.
 But what?
 Actually, it was kind of easy.
 Mix Server Virtualization with SBC and Application Virtualization and what do you get?
 The answer is simple, End-User Computing.
 I applied for a job at ITQ as a Virtualization Consultant, got hired and took my career to a next level.
-The 3 year after that were a rollercoaster. vExpert since 2015, VCIX/VCAP’s (5/6) on Data Center and Desktop & Mobility, VMware EUC Champion awards and I achieved my ultimate goal: VCDX-DTM.
+The 5 year after that were a rollercoaster. vExpert since 2015, VCIX/VCAP’s (5/6) on Data Center and Desktop & Mobility, VMware EUC Champion awards, NVIDIA NGCA member and I achieved my ultimate goal: VCDX-DTM.

-I also enjoy being on a stage.
-The last 3 years you might have seen me on VMUGs (North West UK, Belgium), UserCons (Netherlands, Germany) and VMworld.
+I also enjoy being on stage.
+The last 5 years you might have seen me on VMUGs (North West UK, Belgium, Nordics), UserCons (Netherlands, Germany) and VMworlds.
 I’m also one of the founders of the VMware EUC TechCon, a Dutch community-driven initiative to share knowledge at events and online platforms such as Slack.

 As EUC is going through a revolution with a lot of new tech that makes it more agile, robust, scalable, secure, manageable and pretty awesome, I will focus mainly on EUC while blogging.
 You can find posts about new tech, EUC automation, my personal experience and much more.